amfdev/UnrealEngine_dev/integration/README.md

 "Build.bat Development 4.17 Blueprints Amf" - builds tests projects with Amf playback using Development configuration of UnrealEngine 4.17

-"Build.bat Engine 4.18" - builds Development and Shipping configuration of Unreal Engine with and without Amf patches
+"Build.bat Engine 4.18 4.21" - builds Development and Shipping configuration of Unreal Engine 4.18 and 4.21 with and without Amf patches

 "Build.bat Amf Engine Mediatest" -builds cumulative mediatest example for all supported Unreal Engine versions